TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 ## Discussion
-This research project aimed to explore the effectiveness of Socratic Models in solving logical puzzles presented as images with Raven Progressive Matrices.
-SMs have several advantages, including their ability to utilize pre-trained models, facilitate human-like reasoning, and enable multimodal understanding.
-However, there are also challenges associated with SMs, such as error propagation and the absence of a shared embedding space among the constituent models.
+This research project aimed to investigate the effectiveness of Socratic Models in solving logical puzzles presented as images using Raven Progressive Matrices.
+SMs have several advantages, including the use of pre-trained models, human-like reasoning, and multimodal understanding.
+However, there are challenges associated with SMs, such as error propagation and the lack of a shared embedding space among the constituent models.

-The findings reveal that the standalone Language Model (LM) performs quite well, with FlanT5-XL achieving an accuracy of 0.78.
-However, when used in a combination with a VLM, the performance dropped significantly
+The findings of this study indicate that the standalone Language Model (LM) performs well, with FlanT5-XL achieving an accuracy of 0.78.
+However, when combined with a Visual Language Model (VLM), the system's performance experienced a significant drop.
+This decrease in performance can be attributed to error propagation between the visual module and the output module.

+Further analysis is necessary to determine the exact causes of error propagation and explore potential strategies to mitigate this issue.
+It is crucial to investigate methods that improve the integration between the visual and language components within Socratic Models.

+Despite inconclusive results, we believe that Socratic Models are a powerful tool, and the problems faced during this project could be resolved by re-arranging or improving the existing modules through better prompt design or exploring alternative approaches for visual question answering.

 Table 4.
 Results Summary: